Bobby Gillespie on Jairzinho & Old Firm

-Bobby Gillespie: Primal Scream frontman talks keepy-uppies with Jairzinho & his worst football nightmare
+Bobby Gillespie: Primal Scream frontman talks keepy-uppies with Jairzinho & his worst nightmare

 Last updated on .From the section Scottish